 After a relaxing dinner, join us for a cruise on the Essequibo River through the black of night, maybe lit only by a pale moon.
 Your guide shines the spotlight and there it is... the red-eye glare of the Black Caiman!
-Frequently and closely seen lying on the river banks, the worlds largest of the alligator family grows to 6 metres (20 ft.) long.
+Frequently and closely seen lying on the riverbanks, the world's largest of the alligator family grows to 6 metres (20 ft.) long.
 A boat ride at night may also introduce you to other nocturnal creatures such as Tree Boas, Pacas, Nightjars, and Hula tree frogs.

 A trip to Iwokrama is not complete without a hike to the summit of Turtle Mountain for a stunning view of the jungle vista.
 After breakfast, the journey starts with a peaceful and scenic half hour boat ride where you arrive at the base of the mountain.
-The trek to the 290m Turtle Mountain summit is mildly challenging and takes about 1 $\frac{1}{2}$ - 2 hours but
+The trek to the 290m Turtle Mountain summit is mildly challenging and takes about $1 \frac{1}{2}$ - 2 hours but the breathtaking views are more than worth the effort.

-©2017 Iwokrama International Centre for Rainforest Conservation and Development Revised January 2017 - Prices and tour details subject to change.
-Please see our website for details. the breathtaking views are more than worth the effort.
 Turtle Mountain provides a gorgeous view of the top of the rainforest canopy.

-Along the way Harpy Eagle has been seen and you may also see the Greater Yellowheaded Vulture, King Vulture, Gray-headed, Double-toothed, and Plumbeous Kites and Black-faced Hawk.
+Along the way Harpy Eagle has been seen and you may also see the Greater Yellow-headed Vulture, King Vulture, Gray-headed, Double-toothed, and Plumbeous Kites and Black-faced Hawk.
 The trails may reveal Little Chachalaca, Marail Guan, Black Currassow, Squirrel and Black-bellied Cuckoos, Blue-crowned Mot Mot, Colalred Puffbird, Pygmy, Antwrens and many more!
 You may also be rewarded with sightings of monkeys such as Red Howlers, Wedge-capped Capuchins and Black Spiders.

 After your hike you can spend the rest of your day and evening exploring the network of Trails around the Turtle Mountain Camp with your experienced guide.
-The area offer excellent opportunities for viewing Squirrel and Howler monkeys, Peccaries, Arapaima, and occasionally Giant River Otters.
+The area offers excellent opportunities for viewing Squirrel and Howler monkeys, Peccaries, Arapaima, and occasionally Giant River Otters.